niedzielski/cooking-recipes/rice-a-roni/index.md

 <a href=ingredients.jpg><img src=ingredients.jpg width=400 alt=Ingredients></a>

-Note: ignore the extra 2 cans of corn, extra can of green beans, and extra 3 bags of mini spaghetti in the above photo
+Note: ignore the extra 2 cans of corn, extra can of green beans, extra onion, and extra 3 bags of mini spaghetti in the above photo

 ## Directions